How to Get Car Insurance Quotes: Complete Comparison Guide 2026

 Is it better to get quotes online or through an agent?

 Both have merit depending on your situation.
 Online quotes are faster and great for straightforward profiles.
 An independent insurance agent is better suited for drivers with a complex history, unique coverage needs, or those who want personalized recommendations.
 In many cases, using both approaches gives you the most complete picture.
+Our guide on comparing car insurance companies can help you decide which is right for your situation.

 How often should I get new car insurance quotes?